Last Updated: March 3, 2022

 Using a mass-loaded vinyl proves to be a much better solution when figuring out how to stop bass noise from neighbors.
 Consequently, it does an excellent job of blocking out vibration-causing noise and it works well for impact and airborne sounds.

 The acoustic foams, on the contrary, are also suitable, but they only work effectively for low-frequency noise; you may consider it as a surface barrier.
-Additionally, the more dense your MLV roll is, the greater your chances of achieving optimal results in soundproofing your room.
+Additionally, the more dense your MLV roll is, the greater your chances of achieving optimal results in soundproofing your room, you can also get a quiet bed frame so when you are asleep you can move freely without any noise from your bed.

 Adding An Extra Layer Of Drywall